 Your health plan includes the Maintenance Choice® Voluntary pharmacy program.
-Through this retail pharmacy program, you may obtain a 90-day supply of certain covered maintenance drugs or certain covered value drugs (when your health plan includes value-based prescription drug benefits) from the CVS PharmacyTM.
+Through this retail pharmacy program, you may obtain a 90-day supply of certain covered maintenance drugs or certain covered value drugs (when your health plan includes value-based prescription drug benefits) from the CVS PharmacyTM and, effective October 1, 2023, from a Costco® retail pharmacy.
+The list of maintenance choice retail pharmacies may change.
+Please check for updates.
 For these covered drugs, you will pay the same cost share amount that you would normally pay if these drugs were purchased from the covered mail order pharmacy.
 (When your plan option includes a drug deductible that applies for prescription drugs obtained at a retail pharmacy, this provision does not apply until the deductible has been met.)